MohamedMErouane/racers/FINAL_CHECKLIST.md

 ## **📋 EXACT FILES YOU NEED:**

 ### **For Database Setup:**
-- `setup-database.sql` - Run this in Supabase
+- `setup-database.sql` - Run this in PostgreSQL

 ### **For Backend Deployment:**
 - `backend/` folder - Deploy this to Railway